 So, how long is too long?
 Is it better to keep a long article to one page or divide it into several pages?

-The definitive answer is that there is no definitive answer.
+There is no definite answer.
 Writers develop their own writing styles and readers develop their own reading styles.
-Some readers prefer long articles that are more detailed.
-Others like their information in a nutshell.
-Some favor clicking from page to page and others find the need to click annoying no matter how long the article is.
+Some readers prefer long, detailed articles.
+Others like information in a nutshell.
+Some prefer clicking from page to page.
+Others find constant clicking annoying, no matter how long the article is.

 Using more white space results in less area above the fold,’ but being generous with white space makes that initial eye-catcher easier to find.
 That is why headings are important to good content.
 Good headings make eye-catchers out of your main points.

 As you read down this page, notice what your hand is doing.
-It's likely on your mouse, scrolling the page as you read.
+Is it on your mouse, scrolling the page as you read?
 Reading online differs from reading the print word where your eye travels down the page.

 When your read on a screen, your eye finds its point of interest and fixes on that point.
 Scrolling down the page, helps you to maintain your focus on the page even as you search for the next point of interest.
 That’s what the experts mean when they say that Internet readers scan the web pages they read.
 There’s more to it than that, but reading while scrolling is a big part of scanning.